 Personal Items and Accessories

 When gearing up for a day hike, the right personal items and accessories can elevate your experience, ensuring both safety and comfort.
-One essential piece is a sturdy rain jacket rain jacket.
+One essential piece is a sturdy rain jacket.
 An ultralight rain jacket not only shields you from unexpected downpours but also keeps your packing light and efficient.

 Accessorizing with a ball cap and sunglasses offers protection against harsh sun rays, a crucial consideration for any hiker.
 Your ball cap becomes indispensable for blocking the sun, while sunglasses prevent UV damage to your eyes.
 Additionally, don’t overlook the importance of SPF-rated lip balm and insect repellent to combat sunburn and bug bites.